 |Number of Testcases||329|

 |Online with cloud connectivity|

 |False Alarm Test included|

 Our Real-World Protection Test is currently the most comprehensive and complex test available, using a large number of test cases.
 This year, we are running this test under Microsoft Windows 7 Home Premium 64 Bit SP1 with up-to-date third-party software (such as Adobe Flash, Adobe Acrobat Reader, Java, etc.).
 Due to this, finding in-the-field working exploits and running malware is much more challenging than e.g. under Microsoft Windows XP with unpatched/vulnerable third-party applications.

-This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of November 2015.
-The detailed overall result reports (covering four months each) are released in July and December.
-Each of the overall result reports will also contain a false-alarm test and will contain the awards the products reached based on their overall scores during the respective four-month period.
+This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of November 2016.
+The detailed overall result reports (covering five months each) are released in July and December.
+Each of the overall result reports will also contain a false-alarm test and will contain the awards the products reached based on their overall scores during the respective five-month period.

 Over the year we evaluate several tens of thousands malicious URLs.
 Unfortunately, many of these have to be discarded for various reasons.
 We remove duplicates such as the same malware hosted on different domains or IP addresses, sites already tested, “grey” or non-malicious sites/files, and malware/sites disappearing during the test.
 Many malicious URLs carrying exploits were not able to compromise the chosen system/applications because of the patch level.
 This means that the vulnerabilities in the third-party applications on the system were already patched and the exploits could therefore not deliver their malicious payload.
 Users should be aware that by always keeping their system and third-party applications up-to-date/patched, they can dramatically decrease the risk posed by exploits.